Nacho9771/startup/notes.md

 </body>
 ```

-### HTML Input
+### HTML Project

-This was easy.
-I was careful to use the correct structural elements such as header, footer, main, nav, and form.
-The links between the three views work great using the `a` element.

-The part I didn't like was the duplication of the header and footer code.
-This is messy, but it will get cleaned up when I get to React.
+I learned a ton while I implemented all of the things in the course notes.
+I spent over 10 hours constructing my code over the past few days and I know how to properly format HTML code now!

 ## CSS